 Chairman & Chief Executive Officer

-Hardeep co-founded Motif Investing to create an intuitive way to invest in real-world ideas.
-He started Motif after spending more than six years in executive positions at Microsoft, including serving as general manager of Microsoft's $2 billion Enterprise-Services business.
-He was also director of corporate development and strategy, helping to oversee Microsoft's investments and acquisitions.
-Hardeep began his career as a consultant with the Boston Consulting Group.
-He holds a BS in economics and engineering from Yale University and an MBA from the Wharton School of Business.
-He also holds Series 7, 63 and 24 licenses in the securities industry, is a member of FINRA's Small-Firm Advisory Board and serves on the FINRA Technology Advisory Committee.
-He is a frequent guest on Bloomberg TV, CNBC, and Fox Business and blogs regularly for Forbes (http://www.forbes.com/sites/hardeepwalia).
-Hardeep is on Twitter at (https://twitter.com/hardeepw) and on Quora at (https://www.quora.com/Hardeep-Walia).
+Hardeep co-founded Motif Investing to create an intuitive way to invest conceptually.
+He spent more than six years at Microsoft, where he was General Manager of the company's enterprise services business, and prior to that was a Director of Corporate Development and Strategy, helping to oversee Microsoft's investments and acquisitions.
+He started his career at The Boston Consulting Group.
+Hardeep holds a BS in Economics and Engineering from Yale University and an MBA from the Wharton School of Business.
+He holds Series 7, 63 and 24 licenses in the securities industry, has served as a member of FINRA’s Small Firm Advisory Board, serves on FINRA's Technology Advisory Committee and contributes frequently to Bloomberg TV, CNBC, Fox Business and Forbes.

 Arthur Levitt Jr.